A degree in public relations equips you with the communication and promotional skills needed to manage client reputation and influence media opinion

 Studying public relations gives you professional knowledge and practical skills in client management, media communication and ethical practice.

-• communication skills - strong written, oral, visual and presentation ability
+• communication and interpersonal skills - written, verbal and presentation

-• business awareness - knowing how business and PR work together effectively
+• business and commercial awareness - knowing how business and PR work together effectively

 Further study